Tips to getting great testimonials

 How to apply the power of social proof to your company

 To leverage the power of social proof, you must ask for testimonials on an ongoing basis.
+It’s got to be an ongoing system.

 Unfortunately, most companies do not routinely ask for testimonials.
 If they do, it’s a one-time effort, typically implemented the last time they had their website redesigned.